 “The thing that is really hard, and really amazing, is giving up being perfect and beginning the work of becoming yourself.” – Anna Quinlen

-I’ve spent most of my life focused on Beauty, Perfection, and “Success”, I fall into the trap that “at some moment in the future, everything will be better,” even, “Perfect.”
+I’ve spent most of my life focused on Beauty, Health and “Success”, I fall into the trap that “at some moment in the future, everything will be better,” even, “Perfect.”

 My love and appreciation of beauty is a gift.
 I see it as a God-given gift – something I was born with.
 It was encouraged and nurtured by my family.
 I’ ve always been drawn to and inspired by Beauty in Art, Dance, Music, and the Human body.

 Here’s an example: Dance is one of my passions.
-I danced as a child, teenager and throughout my adult years because I loved it, and still do.
+I danced as a child, teenager and throughout my adult years because I loved it.
+I still do!
 I didn’t dream of becoming a Professional Dancer.
-Dance was a place to experience beauty, joy movement and creative expression.
+Dance was a place to experience beauty, joy, creative expression and freedom.

 But even there, standing and moving in front of the big mirrors, I found myself focused on the Perfectionist ideal, the perfect Dancer’s body, the long lean legs, the “perfectly” arched feet, the choreography executed with precision – the truly unattainable.
-I compared and compared my body to others in the rooms and those I had seen on stage, and I never made the mark.
-I now practice more compassion, but this compassion didn’t come quickly.
+I compared my body to others in the rooms and those I had seen on stage, and I never quite made the mark.
+Today I practice more compassion with myself, but this compassion didn’t come quickly.

 But for whom?
 My teachers?
 The Dance world?
-The current Hollywood standard of Beauty?
-My Modeling and Acting agents?
 The American standard for how women are supposed to look?
-The idea of what is attractive and sexy kept changing either from outside influences or simply from me raising the bar on myself and simultaneously lowering it on my self-esteem.
+The idea of what is attractive and enough kept changing either from outside influences or simply from me raising the bar on myself and simultaneously lowering it on my self-esteem.

 What about me?
 What about my opinion?
-I relied, even survived on what other people said was right and Beautiful and acceptable, I didn’t stop to consider my own thoughts.
-A lifetime of dance, working out, loads of crazy diets and 26 years of Pilates later, my thoughts have changed.
+I relied, even survived on what other people said was right and Beautiful and acceptable, I didn’t stop to consider my own feelings and most fundamental needs.
+A lifetime of dance, exercise, working out, loads of crazy diets and 27 years of Pilates later, my thoughts have changed.
 So has my practice of acceptance.

 Change is a process, not an event.

 Cultivating acceptance has taken a very long time, and it’s a process – a daily process.
-If I make it a goal or an event it sends me reeling back into my Perfectionist vortex and straight down the rabbit hole.
+If I make it a goal on my “to do” list, it sends me reeling back into my Perfectionist vortex and straight down the rabbit hole.

 For the past 3 decades, I’ve had the honor of teaching movement.
-Not a day of teaching goes by where I don’t observe someone talking negatively and even viciously about their body.
+Not a day of teaching goes by where I don’t observe someone talking negatively and even destructively about their body.
 It’s usually women, but not always.
 It saddens me to watch these amazing, gifted and wonderful people spend so much energy berating themselves while doing something they enjoy.
+This negative self-talk and internal dialogue of self-criticism are so harmful to our health and happiness.

 3 Practices to stop negative self-talk & boost self-esteem.